Khaybar: Folklore

 Khaybar is referred to in various traditions outside the Hejaz.
 The Makhamra family, a Palestinian extended family who lives in the city of Yatta, in the southern Hebron Hills, claims ancestry from the Jews of Khaybar.
 Over the years, there have been reports of locals in Yatta and its vicinity continuing to observe various Jewish rituals.
 In the late 19th century, peasants from Meithalun, present-day northern West Bank, associated a nearby ruin locally known as Khirbet Kheibar with an unnamed Jewish king and his daughter who, according to their tradition, resided in the area.
 Some scholars have suggested tying those two traditions to the expulsion of Jews from Khaybar and their settlement in the region.

-Contemporary antisemitic use
+Contemporary anti-Israel use

-The tale of the Jews of Khaybar being vanquished and driven out has been revived in recent decades by the Palestinian Islamic militant group Hamas, who have used it as a political slogan in its propaganda against Israel.
+The tale of the Jews of Khaybar being vanquished and driven out has been revived in recent decades by the Palestinian Islamic militant group Hamas, who have used it as a political slogan against Israel.
 The slogan has also been used by some at pro-Palestine protests and other anti-Israel events, as well as online.